chadchudson/learning/src/site/notes/Church/Bible Study/2023-11-17 - Isa4121-4217 - Behold Your God - Expectations.md

 God declares, I created the heavens and the earth and everything in it.
 I gave you breath and my spirit.
 I have called you and I will take you by the hand and keep you.
 I will release you from your prison!
 Glorify me, not idols who can do none of these things for you.

-As I was planning for 2023 at the end of 2022, for the first time, I picked a word theme for the year.
+As 2022 was coming to a close, I began planning for 2023.
+For the first time, I picked a word theme for the year.
 The word I selected is *shalom*, which means:

 ![shalom.jpeg|600](/img/user/Bins/shalom.jpeg)
 ^ image of a decorative sign I purchased from [Amazon](https://www.amazon.com/Definition-Painting-Posters-Artwork-Decoration/dp/B0B5F4N1Y8?crid=GNUF2IQJXAK5&keywords=shalom+sign&qid=1700238876&sprefix=shalom,aps,629&sr=8-16)